Christopher D. Wagner

-As Michelle Cline grew up in California, she was exposed to different educational methodologies and ended up graduating from a mainstream program with other deaf individuals at school.
-She later obtained her Bachelor's degree in Social Work from Rochester Institute of Technology and Master's in Social Work from Syracuse University.
-After a brief stint in Florida, Michelle has made New Jersey her home for the past 17 years.
-Michelle has worked for ACCESS program, a statewide mental health program for the 17 years as a direct mental health clinician and recently got promoted to become a manager to establish and run a residential treatment facility on the grounds of New Jersey School for the Deaf serving deaf and hard of hearing adolescents who are 12-21 years of age who is in need of out of home placement through St. Joseph Healthcare System.
-Michelle has been a member of New Jersey Association for the Deaf for some time and is currently serving as NJAD president until her term ends in 2015.
-Since becoming involved with NJAD, Michelle has received two awards on the behalf of NJAD – State Association Excellence Award from NAD and Al B's Award from Union County College Sign Club.
-Michelle is also a recipient of Albert Barnabei award from NJAD for her contributions to NJAD and the community as a whole.
-Michelle serves on different advisory boards on local, state, and national level as her passion is to continue “making a difference”.
-Michelle is married to William and has three beautiful children together and is experiencing a nest that is almost empty.
-She enjoys spending time with her family and the little critters, Nevaeh and Sooky.
+Michelle Cline grew up in California, was exposed to different educational methodologies, and graduated from a mainstream program with other deaf students.
+She obtained her Bachelor's degree in Social Work from Rochester Institute of Technology and Master's in Social Work from Syracuse University.
+After a brief stint in Florida, Michelle has made New Jersey her home for the past 17 years, where Michelle has worked for ACCESS program, a statewide mental health program as a direct mental health clinician.
+She was promoted to become a manager to establish and run a residential treatment facility serving deaf and hard of hearing adolescents.
+Michelle has been a member of New Jersey Association for the Deaf and serving as NJAD president until 2015.
+Michelle has received two awards on the behalf of NJAD – State Association Excellence Award from NAD and Al B's Award from Union County College Sign Club.
+Michelle is also a recipient of Albert Barnabei award from NJAD.
+Michelle serves on different advisory boards on local, state, and national level as her passion is to continue “making a difference.”
+Michelle is married to William and has three beautiful children together as well as two little critters, Nevaeh and Sooky.

 Region I Representative